52-entertainment/vite-plugin-oxlint/README.md

 # ⚓️+⚡️Vite Plugin Oxlint

 This is a Vite plugin for integrating the [Oxlint](https://oxc-project.github.io) linter into your Vite project.
-This plugin is an adaptation of the [vite-plugin-biome](https://github.com/skrulling/vite-plugin-biome) for oxlint.

 ## Installation